First Twenty Five Pages

 “A redheaded baby,” one of the nurses said, as she washed the quiet baby with warm, soapy water, dried her, made her feet all black with ink and foot-printed her.
 “A redheaded baby,” she said again, “I haven’t seen one in twenty-some years.”
 Looking at the mother on the table, seeing her stomach opened up; her womb all red with blood and gaping, the nurse, Fatima, almost choked.
 One of the other nurses had to leave the room.
 Somehow the durable Fatima couldn’t comprehend how the kid got out of there with red hair.
 The mother didn’t have red hair.

-Fatima wrapped the baby in a blanket, coochie-cooed the little kid, and went to the nurse’s station looking for any information she could find on the woman who just gave birth to the redheaded baby.
+Fatima wrapped the baby in a blanket, coochie-cooed the little kid, and went to the nurse’s station looking for any information she could find on the woman who just delivered the redheaded baby.
 There was no identification on her; no license, no purse, just baby.
 Fatima questioned the attendant who first received the woman, but she didn’t know anything about the woman, other than finding her upended in the petunias by the entrance.
 So Fatima had a lonely, redheaded, bare-assed baby on her hands and had to call the authorities.

 This weasely, wiry woman with a Scottish accent showed up after a couple of days, snooping around the hospital, asking everyone if they knew who the little, redheaded baby belonged to, but no one wanted to talk to her; even if they did talk to her they didn’t know the kid.
 She had pink forms and blue forms; forms with official seals stamped on the corners, forms with gold embossed lettering that every doctor and nurse involved in the kids delivery had to sign, stamp, lick, kiss and wipe whatever they had on them; to prove that the baby was born, what time it was born, how tall, small, wide, how long the kid was, how it smelled, felt, looked.
 The woman took the very first stool sample from the redheaded baby, put it in a plastic bag, zipped it up and stapled it to the form.
 There was going to be no way this kid could be proven to be anything but alone and a product of Scotland until she was eighteen.

-Redheaded; the only redheaded kid seen in the world for thirty-eight years they say, and kicked in the ass, handed a fifty dollar bill, a suitcase in her skinny, little hand and put out to stand in the rain outside The Scottish Home For Kids With No Parents.
+Eighteen years old, redheaded; the only redheaded kid seen in the world for thirty-eight years they say, and kicked in the ass, handed a fifty dollar bill, a suitcase in her skinny, little hand and put out to stand in the rain outside The Scottish Home For Kids With No Parents.
 Free at last; they had no more to do with her.

 Rain popped and clicked against her broken umbrella.
 She was holding a little suitcase in her white-knuckled, bony-fingered, skinny hand.
 Her long wrist and forearm was wet and red, pale, cold.
 There she was, looking at the street from the curb in front of the orphanage she grew up in; home, now not home.
 She was out and eighteen years old.
 Her eyes were bright with long, red lashes, water on her perfect skin; smooth and soft.
 She was tall and thin, bumped just right.
 Behind her the building overpowered everything on the block.
 It used to be a church, then a factory, and now a home for kids with no parents; blackening stone from the years of traffic crossing its face.
 The upper stories had brighter stones and cleaner mortise between each.